Invesco Ltd. (IVZ) has great growth outlook for 2020

-The consensus among analysts is that Invesco Ltd. (IVZ) is a Hold stock at the moment, with a recommendation rating of 3.1.
+The consensus among analysts is that Invesco Ltd. (IVZ) is a Hold stock at the moment, with a recommendation rating of 3.
 3 analysts rate the stock as a Sell, while none rate it as Overweight.
-13 out of 18 have rated it as a Hold, with 2 advising it as a Buy.
-None have rated the stock as Underweight.
+12 out of 18 have rated it as a Hold, with 2 advising it as a Buy.
+1 have rated the stock as Underweight.
 The expected earnings per share for the stock is $0.47.

 Invesco Ltd. (NYSE:IVZ) trade information